puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 	ls /etc/puppetlabs/puppet/modules

-There's the `apache` module we installed before, as also the `lvmguide` module that is use to set up the quest guide website.
+There's the `apache` module we installed before.
+There is also the `lvmguide` module that was used to set up the quest guide website, that was already in place when we started.
 Use the `tree` command to take a look at the basic directory structure of the module.
 (To get a nice picture, we can use a few flags with the tree command to limit our output to directories, and limit the depth to two directories.)

 	tree -L 2 -d /etc/puppetlabs/puppet/modules/